anchorskov/this-is-us/instructions/database_snapshot_12-3-25.md

-# Database Snapshot – December 4, 2025
+# Database Snapshot – December 5, 2025

 ## Overview
-This document captures the current state of the This Is Us project's D1 databases, including schemas, tables, indexes, and access patterns as of December 4, 2025.
+This document captures the current state of the This Is Us project's D1 databases, including schemas, tables, indexes, and access patterns as of December 5, 2025.

-**Recent Updates (December 4, 2025):**
+**Recent Updates (December 5, 2025):**
-- Hot Topics feature with civic engagement tracking (migration 0011 applied to all environments)
+- Schema alignment between local and production environments (migrations 0013-0014)
-- Open States bill integration for Wyoming civic_items (5 bills seeded)
+- Match metadata infrastructure added (migration 0012) for automatic bill-to-topic matching
-- UI scaffolding for hot topics list and detail views (`/hot-topics` and `/hot-topics/:slug`)
+- All 3 D1 databases now have identical schemas: EVENTS_DB hot_topics and hot_topic_civic_items fully aligned
-- Direct SQLite access methods documented for offline database inspection
+- Migration compatibility fixes for older migrations (0003, 0004, 0011) to handle production schema variations

 ---